kjdutaro/suru-app/README.md

 # Suru App

 Suru (する) mean `to do` in Japanese.
-Suru is a simple to-do list app with minimalist UI.
+Suru is a simple note app with minimalist UI.